 writing your book.

-My thirty-five years in
+My thirty-eight years in

 the book business have encompassed every kind of work on books, both as an